 Pollution comes from a variety of directions and sources far and wide:

-- Plastic reaches the river at a rate of over 1.2 billion pounds per year.
+- As plastic pollution goes, plastic reaches the river at a rate of over 1.2 billion pounds per year.

 - Sewage, chemical, and industrial waste are pumped into it regularly from over 1,100 industrial units in the area.